Tour & Taxis: Social engagement and urban industry

 PermaFungi, a circular economy project that sells oyster mushrooms at local businesses in Brussels, grows its mushrooms in the basement of the Royal Depot from used coffee grounds collected from Le Pain Quotidien.

-The non-profit organisation Parckfarm T&T operates on the grounds of the Tour & Taxis park.
+The non-profit organisation Parckfarm T&T operates on the grounds of Tour & Taxis Park.
 The volunteer-run "edible park" focuses on environmental and social projects, and offers classes on gardening, cooking, and nutrition.

-Early in 2020, the new production site and taproom of the Brasserie de la Senne opened its doors at Tour & Taxis, on the Drève Anna Boch/Anna Bochdreef.
+Early in 2020, the new production site and taproom of Brasserie de la Senne opened its doors at Tour & Taxis, on the Drève Anna Boch/Anna Bochdreef.
 The new brewery is directly across from the Royal Depot.
 It was located in Molenbeek-Saint-Jean before moving to its present site.
 The brewery is well known for many of its award-winning ales and stouts.